Anuvarshini09/coreruleset-with-custom-rules/README.md

 The OWASP CRS is a set of generic attack detection rules for use with ModSecurity or compatible web application firewalls.
 The CRS aims to protect web applications from a wide range of attacks, including the OWASP Top Ten, with a minimum of false alerts.

+# 🔧 Custom Rule Enhancements to OWASP CRS
+This fork of the OWASP Core Rule Set (CRS) includes custom rules developed as part of a research project titled “An Empirical Evaluation of ModSecurity with Enhanced Rule Detection.

+The goal of this project was to assess the detection capability of ModSecurity with OWASP CRS in its strict configuration using Paranoia Level 4 (PL-4) and a threshold value of 5 with the Damn Vulnerable Web Application (DVWA) as the test environment.
+The setup was initially evaluated using a WAF bypass testing tool that sent direct, non-encoded payloads, where the CRS demonstrated a high true positive rate, suggesting good detection capability for straightforward attacks.

+However, when tested using GoTestWAF, which introduced a wider variety of encoded, obfuscated, and structured payloads, the true positive rate dropped to around 60%, leading to further investigation of bypasses and weak spots.
+The analysis and results of these evaluations are documented in the OWASP_CRS_PROJECT folder.

+To address the identified gaps, a set of custom rules was created and added to this fork.
+These rules aim to strengthen the detection of payloads that managed to bypass the default CRS.
+After the inclusion of these rules, the overall detection rate improved significantly to 97.5%, demonstrating the effectiveness of the enhancements.
+All such additions are integrated into the rules/ directory within this repository.

 ## CRS Resources

 Please see the [OWASP CRS page](https://coreruleset.org/) to get introduced to CRS and view resources on installation, configuration, and working with CRS.